CCI Analysis and CCI Signals

 Divergence Stock

-Bullish divergence occurs when price is making new lows while the CCI is failing to surpass its previous low.
+Bullish divergence forms when price is making new lows while the CCI indicator is failing to surpass its previous low.

 This is a bullish signal because the divergence will be followed by an upward market correction.

-Bearish Divergence occurs when price is making new highs while the CCI is failing to surpass its previous high.
+Bearish Divergence occurs when price is making new highs while the Commodities Channel Index indicator is failing to surpass its previous high.

-This is a bearish signal because the divergence will be followed by a downward market correction.
+This is a bearish signal because the divergence will be followed by a downwards market correction.